engtuncay/engtuncay.github.io/javascript/js intro.md

 # Introduction to Javascript (tr:Javascript'e Giriş)

-Learn Javascript with this tutorial.
-This tutorial is made by my notes from web courses ,tutorials and cheatsheets.

 - [Introduction to Javascript (tr:Javascript'e Giriş)](#introduction-to-javascript-trjavascripte-giri%c5%9f)
   - [Vs Code Extension for Javascript (tr:Javascript için Vs Code Eklentileri )](#vs-code-extension-for-javascript-trjavascript-i%c3%a7in-vs-code-eklentileri)
 - [Core Concepts](#core-concepts)